 Whilst regulation and technical solutions are very important, their use must be balanced by educating learners to take a responsible approach.
-The education of students in e-safety is therefore an essential part of our school's e-safety provision.
-Children and young people need the help and support of the school to recognise and avoid e-safety risks and build their resilience.
+The education of students in e-safety is therefore an essential part of our school's esafety provision.
+Children and young people need the help and support of the school to recognise and avoid esafety risks and build their resilience.

-- There is a planned e-safety programme (scheme of work) detailed below. - Key e-safety messages are reinforced at least annually through an assembly and/or e-safety day. - Students are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Rules for use of ICT systems are discussed during the formation of class rules and reminded to the children during each computing lesson. - Staff act as good role models in their own use of ICT.
+- There is a planned e-safety programme (scheme of work) detailed below. - Key e-safety messages are reinforced weekly through computing lessons and topics and an assembly and/or e-safety day. - Students are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Rules for use of ICT systems are discussed during the formation of class rules and reminded to the children during each computing lesson.
+All pupils sign an acceptable use policy yearly. - Staff act as good role models in their own use of ICT.